-- 10(5) Where the Executive Counsel has delivered a Formal Complaint under the Accountancy Scheme and a Formal Complaint under this Scheme, and: - (i) there is a common question of law or fact; or - (ii) the acts or omissions which form the subject matter of the Formal Complaints arise wholly or in part out of the same event or events; or - (iii) there is a compelling reason in the opinion of the Conduct Committee why the Formal Complaints should be heard by a Joint Tribunal the Conduct Committee may instruct the Convener to appoint a Joint Disciplinary Tribunal under this Scheme and the Accountancy Scheme to hear the Formal Complaints together.
+- 10(5) Where the Executive Counsel has delivered a Formal Complaint under the Actuarial Scheme and a Formal Complaint under this Scheme, and: - (i) there is a common question of law or fact; or - (ii) the acts or omissions which form the subject matter of the Formal Complaints arise wholly or in part out of the same event or events; or - (iii) there is a compelling reason in the opinion of the Conduct Committee why the Formal Complaints should be heard by a Joint Tribunal the Conduct Committee may instruct the Convener to appoint a Joint Disciplinary Tribunal under this Scheme and the Actuarial Scheme to hear the Formal Complaints together.

-- 10(6) The Chairman of the Joint Tribunal may direct either on their own initiative or upon reading or hearing the representations of one or more of the parties that the Formal Complaints under joint consideration should be considered separately if: - (i) it is not desirable for the Formal Complaints to be heard together in the circumstances; and/or - (ii) a Joint Tribunal would be inconsistent with dealing with the matter justly and at proportionate cost.
+- 10(6) The Chairman of the Joint Tribunal may direct either on their own initiative or upon reading or hearing the representations of one or more of the parties that the Formal Complaints under joint consideration should be considered separately if: - (i) it is not desirable for the Formal Complaints to be heard together in the circumstances; and/or

+(ii) a Joint Tribunal would be inconsistent with dealing with the matter justly and at proportionate cost.

 Where the Chairman of the Joint Disciplinary Tribunal decides to hear the Formal Complaints separately, the Chairman shall notify the Conduct Committee of their decisions and the reasons therefore.
+The Conduct Committee shall instruct the Convener to appoint Disciplinary Tribunals under the respective Schemes.
 Where the Chairman of the Joint Tribunal rejects a parties' application to hear the Formal Complaints separately they shall give reasons.